 The Wisconsin River churns through Wisconsin Dells and Lake Delton as it winds throughout the state.
 And it’s here, along a five-mile stretch, that the river passes the incredibly beautiful “dells” formations that first attracted tourists to the area in the late 1800s.

 Today’s tourists come to the Dells to fly down waterslides, shoot through narrow tubes and splash in lazy rivers.
-They like to play mini golf, drive go-karts and check out crazy attractions like Top Secret, an upside-down White House.
+They like to play mini golf, drive go-karts and check out attractions like Paul Bunyan’s Northwoods Lumberjack Show.

 If visitors get on the Wisconsin River today, it’s likely to fly down the river in a Dells Jet Boat, or to splash in via one of the Original Wisconsin Ducks.